rogerioopaiva/rogerioopaiva/README.md

 -->

-- 🚀 Tester and Frontend Studant...
+- 🚀 Tester and Technology Studant...
 - 💻 I’m graduated in System Analysis and Development...
 - 🎯 This repository is constant evolution...
 - 📫 How to reach me: rogerioopaiva36@gmail.com
 - 🎮 I love to play game.
-Whether board or video game
+When I'm not playing, I'm studying, or at the gym.